drewguiao/DrawMeDaddyV2/README.md

 Conventions:
 1. In committing, use this format: git commit -m "task accomplished/Signed:Name" eg. git commit -m "Added erase button/Signed:Drew Guiao"
-2. Try as much as possilble to Clean Code.
+2. Try as much as possilble to Clean Code.<br>
   2a.
 Variable names and methods should be descriptive.
-Eg. calculateDistance(Point a, Point b);
+Eg. calculateDistance(Point a, Point b);<br>
   2b.
 Non-final variables and methods are always in camel case.
-Eg. int numOfStudents; 2c.
+Eg. int numOfStudents; <br>
+  2c.
 Constants should always be declared as static final in the Constant class and in UPPER CASE.
 Use underscores as separators.
-Eg. static final PI_VALUE;
+Eg. static final PI_VALUE;<br>

 3. Always use the interface of the class in declaration.
 Eg. List<Student> students = new ArrayList<>();